LeTien12/SentimentAnalysis/README.md

 ## 📦 Installation

-Clone the repository and install dependencies:
+### 🔹Clone the repository and install dependencies:

 1️⃣ **Clone the repository**
    ```bash